 Instructions

-- Cream the butter and the sugar together.
-Beat in the vanilla.
+- Using a stand mixer or electric hand mixer and a large bowl, cream the butter and the sugar together.
+Beat in the vanilla extract.

-- Add the flour, chocolate chips, and pecans and mix well.
+- Add the flour, chocolate chips, and pecans and mix well to combine

 - Form into an 11-12 inch log on a piece of waxed or parchment paper.
 Roll the log in the paper, smoothing it out as you go.
 Twist the ends to secure.